SaladTechnologies/salad-cloud-docs/products/sce/guides/whisper.md

 6. Configure the Startup Probe.
 This is used to determine when the container is ready to accept requests.
 Select the HTTP protocol, set the path to `/hc`, and the port to `8000`.
 Set the initial delay, period, and timeout to `1`.
 Set the success threshold to `1`, and the failure threshold to `20`.
-If you are using an image that downloads the model weights at runtime, you should increase intial delay to `10` or more, and a failure threshold of `180` to allow up to 3 minutes for the container to start.
+If you are using an image that downloads the model weights at runtime, you should increase initial delay to `10` or more, and a failure threshold of `180` to allow up to 3 minutes for the container to start.

 ![](https://files.readme.io/943e834-startup-probe.png)